 Scientists have found that rosemary may also be good for your brain.
-Rosemary contains an ingredient called carnosic acid, which is able to fight off damage by free radicals in the brain.
+Rosemary contains an ingredient called carnosic acid, which can fight off damage by free radicals in the brain.

 Also, a report published in the Journal of Food Science revealed that adding rosemary extract to ground beef reduces the formation of cancer-causing agents that can develop during cooking.

 A study published in the journal Investigative Ophthalmology & Visual Science, led by Dr. Stuart A. Lipton, Ph.D. and colleagues at Sanford-Burnham Medical Research Institute, revealed that a carnosic acid, which is a major component of rosemary, can significantly promote eye health.

 This could have clinical applications for diseases affecting the outer retina, such as age-related macular degeneration - the most common eye disease in the United States.